TheresaLui/SelfHelpContent_v2/supporttopics-netappadconnector.md

 ## **Recommended Steps**

 1.Make sure you are whitelisted for the Backupoperator Afec.
-Below is az cli command:
+Below is AZ cli command:
-Get-AzProviderFeature -ProviderNamespace Microsoft.Netapp -FeatureName ANFBackupOperator 2.If not registered, please register with below command:
+Get-AzProviderFeature -ProviderNamespace Microsoft.NetApp -FeatureName ANFBackupOperator 2.If not registered, please register with below command:
 Register-AzProviderFeature-ProviderNamespace Microsoft.NetApp -FeatureName ANFBackupOperator
 ## **Recommended Documents**